The-Curious-Kartik/Cybersecurity/README.md

 - Active Directory acts as the backbone for identity and access management in Windows networks.
 - Key AD concepts: **Domain Controllers, Kerberos authentication, users vs. groups, and OUs**.

+### ✅ Summary
+This week was all about sharpening two different but essential skills.
+- **Search Skills** improved my ability to quickly gather accurate information, a vital ability for cybersecurity.
+- **Active Directory Basics** gave me a strong starting point for understanding Windows enterprise environments, which I’ll encounter often in penetration testing and red teaming.

 ---

 ## Week 15